kammitama5/kammitama5.github.io/_posts/2017-6-30-Friday-June-30th.md

 - [state monads](https://www.schoolofhaskell.com/school/starting-with-haskell/basics-of-haskell/12-State-Monad#state-monad)

+- Symbolic differentiation & automatic differentiation differences :
+  apparently the one I learned in high school is symbolic differentiation.
+It's always stuck in my mind, as I found it fascinating.
+I am only now learning about Automatic differentiation.
+  Conal things the only differences between the two are really that the compiler's interpretation is in Automatic, which is interesting.

+- He says "derivative is a linear map.
+Derivatives are about affine approxmations."
+  Don't think of them as a number.
+I've always thought of them as a rate of change (like stock fluctuations).

+- He suggests (for reading) Michael Spivak's ["Calculus on Manifolds"](http://www.ime.unicamp.br/~marcio/ps2009/spivak) which has the concept that the "derivative of every linear function is itself".

 ## And...
 - I'm going on a sailing trip to see Fireworks for July 4th!!
   Yessss!! :) 'Murica!